 I personally was confused, scared and extremely vulnerable during the first weeks of maternity.
-(You can read more on this subject in the post Are you feeling depressed?
-Talk!).
+(You can read more on this subject in the post What should I do when feeling depressed?).
 The question, however, is why I put so much energy for others not to notice it.
 I’d heard of baby blues and postpartum depression before… So why that intense effort to hide everything under the mask of a happy mum?

 Yes, motherhood brings plenty of love and happiness, but certainly not in the beginning.
 That is when it mostly involves sadness or even depression, hopelessness, fear, uselessness and self-doubt, breastfeeding problems, streams of tears, states of total exhaustion, everyday learning and recognising your child’s signals… All these things we rarely hear about.

 On the other hand, no one hides them either.
 On the websites that specialise on certain topics, you can find a lot of information you are interested in.
 When you ask a random mother about her beginning as a mum, it’s unlikely for her to talk about the feelings of happiness and love.
 If you suffer from depression yourself, you find that many other women experience the same thing you do.
 If you cry, everyone around you understands.
 If you ask for a help, everyone is happy to please you.
 If you admit that sometimes you don’t do the “right” things, other moms admit they don’t do them either.
 Why do we feel then that everyone is expecting perfection from us?
 Why do we feel the need to hide from each other things that we all experience every day?